 The Older Immortal: This often happens due to several long-lived and immortal races, from which the respective older ones either survive their peers or simply happen to live a among a different group whose members are younger and less powerful.

-Older Is Better: The swords from Númenór are much better than their present day counterparts.
+Older Is Better: Swords from Númenór are much better than their present day counterparts.

 Elves, dwarves, hobbits and some men (Númenóreans and their descendants), mostly due to aging slower than the corresponding mortal men.
 Elves become adults at 50 and hobbits are regarded adults at 33.
 Dwarves have a similar system to hobbits, but live about twice as long (at 67 Gimli was considered too young to go on the quest of Erebor, but in the prime of his life at 139).
 Aragorn dies at 210 and Faramir at 120, which are reduced lifespans compared to their Númenórean ancestors, who regularly lived 300-400 years.
 There are quite a few elves in the story who have lived many thousands of years.